aclark64/aclark64.github.io/publications.md

 permalink: /interests/
 ---

-Abby enjoys spending her time in the lab, in the kitchen, and out in nature.
-She loves baking, hiking, and traveling.
+Abby enjoys spending her time in the lab and hopes to go into a career in forensics.
+She loves to bake and hike in her free time.
+Abby travels as much as possible and intends on visiting as many countries as she can in her lifetime.